alexgibson/alxgbsn.co.uk/_posts/2014-04-15-my-first-year-working-at-mozilla.md

 layout: post
 title: My first year working at Mozilla
 desc: A look back at my first year working at Mozilla
+excerpt: Today marks my first year Mozillaversary, which is pretty hard to believe!
+I feel very fortunate to work at Mozilla, as I get to work with a very talented bunch of people.
+The last 12 months have flown by and it's pretty hard to put it all into a single blog post, so I thought I would try and put things into perspective using some simple statistics (hooray for open work flow and bug trackers).
 ---

 <figure>